 Counseling services offered to students may be divided into three domains: Academic, Career, and Personal/Social Development.
 Academic counseling assists the students in the scheduling of appropriate high school subjects and in the making of plans for further education.
-Career counseling includes: assistance in choosing a field or cluster of occupations as possible choices for future jobs; learning about the requirements, duties and offerings of these job fields through orientation and guidance classes; testing and explanations of the test results to students and parents; and conferencing through individual discussions about future high school courses, post high school training and jobs.
+Career counseling includes: assistance in choosing a field or cluster of occupations as possible choices for future jobs; learning about the requirements, duties and offerings of these job fields through orientation and guidance classes; testing and explanations of the test results to students and parents; and conferencing through individual discussions about future high school courses, post-secondary education, training and jobs.
 Students will attempt to match their interests, abilities and personality traits with available occupations.
-Honesdale High School uses an Internet-based, comprehensive career exploration and planning tool called Career Cruising to explore career and college options and develop a career plan.
-Career Cruising can be accessed from school, from home, or wherever your son or daughter has Internet access.
+Pennsylvania Department of Education's Academic Standards for Career Education and Work which include: Career Awareness and Preparation, Career Acquisition, Career Retention and Advancement, and Entrepreneurship are explored across academic disciplines through a variety of assignments, projects, and classroom activities.
+The PA Career Readiness Indicators are monitored so that each student can demonstrate meaningful engagement in career exploration, preparation, and develop career plans that help the student identify pathways and opportunities for post-secondary success.
+Honesdale High School uses an internet-based, comprehensive career exploration and planning tool called Smart Futures to explore career and post-secondary options and develop a career plan.
+Smart Futures can be accessed from school, from home, or wherever your son or daughter has internet access.
 Features of the program include: Interest and Skills Assessment, Career Profiles, Multimedia Interviews, College and Financial Aid Information, Electronic Career Portfolio, and Resume Builder.
 Personal/Social development is taught across the curriculum throughout the student's high school career.
 The student support team offers various group sessions and referrals to community resources.